HegdeChaitra/NYC-Taxi-Demand-Prediction/README.md

 # NYC-Taxi-Demand-Prediction

+- Built a Regression Tree based taxi demand prediction model to predict the number of taxis at a given space and time in NYC with 90% Rsquare performance
+- Enhanced model's performance by adding novel taxi-demand relevant features from multiple open source datasets.
+Identified demand drivers using feature importance maps

 # Code can not be uploaded yet.
 But, some visualizations from the project could be seen below

 ## Number of Pickup heatmap